 - 1. Professional (and in some cases semi-professional) camera bodies are almost always "environmentally sealed" and are quite water resistant.
 While definitely NOT waterproof, they do tend to hold up better if they get moisture on them than do "consumer level" cameras.
 Please note that many mirrorless cameras are less well sealed than DSLR's and thus a little more susceptible to moisture damage. - 2.
 Many manufacturers offer rain covers for cameras and/or lenses.
 While they vary in quality (and price), most work better than no cover at all.
 I have even seen creative photographers adapt a plastic green garbage bag for use as a rain cover (and it "sort of" worked, but not nearly as well as either of the two brands of rain covers discussed below).
-If you choose to shoot in the rain, we would strongly suggest that you bring a high quality rain cover for your camera.
-I have personal experience with two of the higher-end brands of rain covers AquaTech Sport Shield and Think Tank Photo's Hydrophobia rain covers and I can recommend either brand.
-You can find out additional information about (and even buy) both of these brands at www.outdoorphotogear.com.
+If you choose to shoot in the rain, I would strongly suggest that you bring a high quality rain cover for your camera.
+I have personal experience with two of the higher-end brands of rain covers AquaTech Sport Shields and Think Tank Photo's Hydrophobia rain covers and I can recommend either brand.
+Unfortunately, it appears that in the last year or so AquaTech has ceased producing and selling rain covers, so they may be hard to come by.